 Requirements for the Sponsor:

-The sponsor must be a Canadian permanent resident living in Canada or a Canadian citizen; and
+- must be 18 years of age and be a Canadian PR living in Canada or a Canadian citizen; and

-The sponsor cannot be in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence.
+- cannot be in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence.

 Requirements for the Sponsored Dependent Child:

-The sponsored child must be in one of the following situations of dependency:
+- The sponsored child must be in one of the following situations of dependency:

-Less than 22 years of age and not a spouse or common-law partner; or
+- Less than 22 years of age and not a spouse or common-law partner; or

 Requirements for nature of the relationship:

-The Sponsored Person must be either:
+- The sponsored child must be either:

-you do not have any of the relatives mentioned above who:
+- you do not have any of the relatives mentioned above who:

-is a Canadian citizen, permanent resident, Indian (Native, registered under the Indian Act)
+- is a Canadian citizen, permanent resident, Indian (Native, registered under the Indian Act)

-have an application for permanent residence that is being currently processed
+- have an application for permanent residence that is being currently processed

 Sponsor must be:

-At least 18 years of age
+- At least 18 years of age

-A Canadian permanent resident living in Canada or a Canadian citizen
+- A Canadian permanent resident living in Canada or a Canadian citizen

-Not in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence
+- Not in prison, bankrupt, under a removal order (if a permanent resident) or charged with a serious offence